Sync with Git

 For instance, with GitLab, the main/master branch is protected by default, and those with the developer role are unable to push directly to it.
 In that case, push to a separate branch and create a pull request, or update the permissions for your user on the repository.

-If a team member makes a change to the remote repository, pull the changes to access the work locally.
-Pulling fetches the current branch from the remote repository and merges any changes locally.
+If a collaborator makes a change to the remote repository, pull the changes to access the work locally.
+Click the branch dropdown menu in a Document and then Pull.
+Any incoming changes will be merged to your local machine.

 Git sync does not currently support the ability to resolve conflicts within the application.
 If changes were made locally and remotely, a pull may fail.